 Toric intraocular lenses are single focus lenses that will correct for distance and have built in correction for high levels of astigmatism.
 These lenses will provide a patient with excellent distance vision while reading glasses will still need to be worn for near tasks.
 There are also toric variety multifocal and extended depth of focus lenses.

 Multifocal Intraocular Lenses

 As we age, the ability of our eyes to focus weakens, resulting in the need for bifocals and reading glasses.
 Multifocal Intraocular Lenses are FDA-approved lenses which give patients clear vision at many distances: near, intermediate, and distance.
 Imagine the freedom of being free of glasses!

 Multifocal lenses are implanted during cataract surgery to replace the natural lens.
-The most recently approved multifocal lenses available in the United States include the Tecnis diffractive multifocal lens (AMO) and the Alcon PanOptix TriFocal lens.
+The most recently approved multifocal lens available in the United States includes the Tecnis diffractive multifocal lens (AMO).
 Both of these lenses strive to provide patients with excellent distance vision as well as freedom from most reading glasses.
 With all these multifocal lenses, patients will experience glare and haloes after surgery especially during night activities.
 However, these signs will typically diminish within a few months after surgery as neuroadaptation occurs.

 Extended Depth of Focus Lenses